enriquepablo/syntreenet/README.rst

    is more than an order of magnitude higher.
 But we are only interested here in the degradation of performance wrt the size of the kb.

- * We are also hitting here a sweet spot for CLIPS, with just 2 rules and just 2 conditions in each.
-Due to the different architecture, syntreenet does not share this sweet spot (it should perform the same with many more rules, since in fact in all the tests it ends up with 1000...s of rules).
+ * We are also hitting here a sweet spot for CLIPS_, with just 2 rules and just 2 conditions in each.
+Due to the different architecture, syntreenet_ does not share this sweet spot (it should perform the same with many more rules, since in fact in all the tests it ends up with 1000...s of rules).